COVID-19 pandemic in West Bengal: Non Government Organization Efforts

 Many Non Government Organizations, Clubs, Religious Organizations, Political Parties, Persons and NRIs take part in COVID-19 Pandemic control besides Government Efforts.

 Baranagore Ramakrishna Mission Ashrama High School was continuing the relief services to the families affected by the lockdown due to the COVID-19 pandemic during first wave of COVID-19.
 Ex-students of this school organised a COVID relief fund and delivered much-needed oxygen, food, and necessary things to COVID-19 affected patients and their families of Baranagar and neighborhood areas of North Kolkata during second wave of COVID-19.

 Red Volunteers are providing ground level helps to COVID-19 affected citizens.

 West Bengal Doctors Forum, a non-government organization of doctors joined hands with SwitchON to provide free telemedicine services.

 In light of increased oxygen demand in second wave of COVID-19, a Kolkata-based non-government organization liver foundation in collaboration with the West Bengal government's health department started a project called 'Oxygen on Wheels' to provide free oxygen to those in need.

 Doctors from R.G.
 Kar Medical College developed People Care Network App to organize COVID-19 related leads and resources to help citizens.

 An NGO from West Bengal, working for underprivileged started locating people with COVID-19 Symptoms and providing medical help.

-Statistics

-Containment Zones

-The centre has identified 170 COVID-19 hotspot districts in 25 states across India.
-The states have been asked to classify hotspot areas as red zones and focus on converting the red zones to orange and then green zones.

-The West Bengal government on Monday released a list, saying four districts, including Kolkata, have been declared as red zones in the wake of the COVID-19 outbreak, and 348 areas as containment zones, out of which Kolkata has 227.
-There are some districts in Orange & Green zones.
-The lockdown process will be strict in those Red Zone Containment areas.
-Some relaxation will be given to Orange zones and Most relaxation will be given to Green Zones.

-The West Bengal government has been sharing regular updates of the lists of containment zones from 4 May 2020.